 He wishes to reduce his potential UK IHT liability and is prepared to use £150,000 to do so.
-However, ideally he would like to retain access to the capital.
+However, ideally he would like to retain access to the capital, to supplement his income in the future.
 He would like to make provisions for his grandchildren but would like flexibility over how and when any benefits are distributed.